rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 Oops, guess we're not changing at the Cow Palace.

-I pop into a bathroom and grab my clothes from my "day one" ziploc baggie and try to bundle up as much as I can.
-It's chilly and I haven't eaten yet.
+I popped into a bathroom and grabbed clothes from my "day one" ziploc baggie and tried to bundle up as much as I could.
+It's chilly and I hadn't eaten yet.

 The mood on the bus is a mixture of excitement and grogginess.
-Some of the boys behind me are joking about Chamois Butter, the anti-chafing cream that will become a fixture of our everyday, sounds like a drag name.
-They laugh and imagine her sisters Cocoa and Almond.
-The thoughts of the Butter Sisters drag super group melt away when we pull into the parking lot where 10+ big rented moving trucks are lined up for [thousands of chilly cyclists to drop their gear off](https://twitter.com/agentdero/status/1135157391295565824).
+Some of the boys behind me were joking about how Chamois Butter, the anti-chafing cream that will become a fixture of our everyday, sounds like a drag name.
+They laughed and imagined her sisters Cocoa and Almond.
+The thoughts of the Butter Sisters drag super group melted away when we pulled into the parking lot where 10+ big rented moving trucks are lined up for [thousands of chilly cyclists to drop their gear off](https://twitter.com/agentdero/status/1135157391295565824).